 apiVersion: agent.k8s.elastic.co/v1alpha1 kind: Agent metadata: name: fleet-server-sample spec: kibanaRef: name: kibana

-ECK can also facilitate the connection between Elastic Agents and ECK-managed Fleet Server.
-To allow ECK to set this up, provide a reference to Fleet Server through
+ECK can also facilitate the connection between Elastic Agents and a ECK-managed Fleet Server.
+To allow ECK to set this up, provide a reference to Fleet Server through the

 fleetServerRef configuration element.